 The SSAT can be written on any of the scheduled Standard or Flex dates listed on the SSAT website at any test centre between October and December 9, 2017.
 Any tests written after the December 9, 2017 deadline will not be accepted.

 Yes, there is a fee of $127 USD that is paid directly to SSAT.
 For families with limited financial resources, a fee waiver for the SSAT test and the preparation materials can be requested by contacting our Admissions Office, Kristine Maitland at 416-946-7995 or email@example.com.

-Approximately 65% of the Stage 1 applicants are invited to Stage 2 based solely on the SSAT scores.
+Approximately 50% of the Stage 1 applicants are invited to Stage 2 based solely on the SSAT scores.